WreckItTim/Wildfire_Drone_SJSU_2021/README.md

 Within either the unreal or tello folder, the reader can find outputs for each run at each time step, such as various computer vision transformations.

-The current state of the streamlit_interface will set the drone on a short path forwrad, using simple immediate greedy rewards and depth to try and avoid obsticales.
+The current state of the streamlit_interface that is supported will set the drone on a short path forwrad, and will use simple immediate greedy rewards and depth to try and avoid obsticales.
 Some editing is needed for more advanced methods.